Meaningful-Code/meaningfulcode-frontend/README.md

 Contributors are very welcome, to help us you can:

-* [Suggest meaningul projects](https://github.com/Meaningful-Code/meaningfulcode-frontend/issues/new?assignees=&labels=meaningful+project&template=meaningful_project.md&title=Meaningful+project%3A+): Finding those is though, this is the best way to help
+* [Suggest meaningul projects](https://github.com/Meaningful-Code/meaningfulcode-frontend/issues/new?assignees=&labels=meaningful+project&template=meaningful_project.md&title=Meaningful+project%3A+): Finding those is tough, this is the best way to help
 * Be part of the team
   * UX and Graphical design
   * Frontend/Backend dev